Modern Slavery & Human Trafficking statement for Nobia AB

 Statement for Nobia AB 2017-2018

-This statement has been developed in accordance with the Modern Slavery Act 2015 and sets out Nobia Groups commitment and actions to understand prevent, as far as possible, the risk of modern slavery and human trafficking taking place anywhere in our operations or supply chains.
+This statement has been developed in accordance with the Modern Slavery Act 2015 and sets out Nobia Group’s commitment and actions to understand and, as far as possible, prevent the risk of modern slavery and human trafficking taking place anywhere in our operations or supply chains.

 Modern slavery is a crime that encompasses slavery, servitude, forced labour and human trafficking’.
 Modern slavery has no place in our business or supply chains and Nobia Group has a zero-tolerance approach to Modern Slavery and welcomes the requirements of Section 54 of the UK Modern Slavery Act.

 We acknowledge the risk of forced labour occurring in global supply chains and understand that Modern Slavery risk is not static, hence we will continue to develop and strengthen our practices to protect people from unlawful and immoral practices.
 We are strongly committed to playing our part in eradicating modern slavery.

 Nobia is a leading European kitchen provider and its operations span from development and manufacturing to distribution and sales.
 Kitchen solutions are sold under some fifteen brands as well as under private labels.
 Nobia has production facilities in several European countries, where the kitchens are manufactured and assembled.
 Sales to private individuals are conducted through own stores and a network of franchise stores and retailers.
 Nobia’s products are also sold to professional players such as construction companies and property developers.
 Our supply chain is global.

 Nobia is organised so that the first stages of the value chain; product development, sourcing, production and logistics have Group-wide management functions.
 The group wide structure enable capitalization on scale and the possibility to a harmonized and structured approach to risk assessment and due diligence.